snowdrop/istio-routing-example/README.md

 ## Access the example application

 Finally, access the application via the istio-system istio-ingress application URL.
-Run this command to determine the appropriate URL to access our demo:
+Run this command to determine the appropriate URL to access our demo.
+Make sure you access the url with the HTTP scheme.
+HTTPS is NOT enabled by default:

 ### For Minishift